eroicaleo/eroicaleo.github.io/Notes-on-Introduction-to-Computer-Science-and-Programming-Using-Python.md

 * Be sure to do regression test
     * meaning go back to check the program still passes the tests it used to pass

+## TIME

+### Runtime bugs

+* overt v.s. covert:
+    * overt has an obvious manifestation - crashes an runs forever
+    * covert has no obvious manifestation, returns a value which may be incorrect but hard to determine
+* Persistent vs. intermittent:
+    * Persistent occurs everytime
+    * intermittent occurs some times, even with same input

+### Categories of bugs

+* Overt and persistent:
+    * defensive programming, if an error is made it will fall into this categrory
+* Overt and intermittent:
+    * can be hard to debug, if the conditions that promote the bug can be reproduced, can be handled
+* Covert bugs:
+    * highly dangerous, might run a long time before being catched.

+## DEBUGGING AS SEARCH

+### Debugging skills

+Treat as a search problem: looking for explanation for incorrect behaviour.

+* study both correct and incorrect testcases.

+### Some pragmatic hints

+* Look for usual suspects
+* Ask why the code is doing what it is, not why it is not doing what you want
+* The bug is probably not where you think it is - eliminate the locations
+* Explain the problem to someone else
+* Don't believe the documentation
+* Take a break and come back later